SQream/sqream_docs/installation_guides/recommended_pre-installation_configurations.rst

       $ lsmod | grep nouveau

    If the Nouveau driver has been loaded, the command above generates output.
+If the Nouveau driver has not been loaded, you may skip step 2 and 3.

-2. Blacklist the Nouveau drivers to disable them:
+2. Blacklist the Nouveau driver to disable it:

    .. code-block:: console